Semajian/Salmon/README.md

 ### Caveats

-- Plugins must be bundled with the Kotlin standard library (increasing the resultant jar size) as the Kraken client does not include this by default
+- Plugins must be bundled with the Kotlin standard library (increasing the resultant JAR size) as the Kraken client does not include this by default

 ---